CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.1 Laptops.md

 ### 2 5 Data loss in mobile use

 For laptops, the risk of data loss is higher than for inpatient systems.
-The cause may be theft or loss of equipment, but also technical problems or simple lack of power.
+Cause may be theft or loss of equipment, but also technical problems or simple lack of power.
 For example, a laptop's data may be temporarily unavailable when the battery is empty.
-You may be able to B. in older devices, but also completely destroyed, if in addition to the battery and any backup battery is empty and thus all not yet synchronized data are lost.
+You may be able to B. in older devices, but also completely destroyed, if in addition to the battery and any backup battery is empty and thus all not already synchronized data are lost.

 ### 2 6 Data theft with laptops